New: Accurate captions in any language + YouTube auto-import — See plans →

 Choose the right visual format

 Video podcasts often need a tight crop or split-screen.
-Audio-led shows may need captions and waveform-heavy presentation.
+Audio-led shows may need accurate captions in any language and waveform-heavy presentation.

 05